swift-server/swift-webauthn/README.md

       `credentialCurrentSignCount`.

-4. If `finishAuthentication` succeeds you can safely login the user linked to the credential! `finishAuthentication` will return a `VerifiedAuthentication` with the updated sign count and a few other information meant to be persisted.
+4. If `finishAuthentication` succeeds you can safely login the user linked to the credential! `finishAuthentication` will return a `VerifiedAuthentication` with the updated sign count and a few other pieces of information to be persisted.
 Use this to update the credential in the database.

 #### Example implementation